MeteoSwiss/pyrad/_sources/index.rst.txt

 Disclaimer
 =============

-The software is still in a development stage.
-Please let us know if you would like to test it.

 MeteoSwiss cannot be held responsible for errors in the code or problems that could arise from its use.